 Historic District Commission Tax Credit

 The City of Laurel offers a tax credit for approved and qualifying preservation and restoration projects located in the Historic District.
 The amount of the tax credit is ten percent (10%) of the total expense of the approved work, which must conform with the criteria as established by the HDC Certificate of Approval.
 A HDC Tax Credit Application must be obtained in order to receive a tax credit.
-For more information call, 301-725-5300 ext.
-2251.
+For more information contact the Economic and Community Development Department.

 The Commission normally meets monthly at the Laurel Municipal Center located at 8103 Sandy Spring Road.